CPNI - the policy context

 The UK’s Cyber Security Strategy was published in November 2011.
 It sets out how the UK will support economic prosperity, protect national security and safeguard the public’s way of life through building a more trusted and resilient digital environment.
 In particular it highlights the crucial role of closer partnership between the public sector and the private sector.

-To mark the second anniversary of the strategy the Cabinet Office have published a list of achievements against the objectives and a forward plan.
+To mark the third anniversary of the strategy the Cabinet Office have published a list of achievements against the objectives and a forward plan.

 You can view the full statement and other associated documents on gov.uk.